RyanCCollins/ios-interview/iOS Dry Interview.md

 | SettingsViewController     | UIViewController      |

 ### Other
-There are also other custom classes, such as the TransitionDelegate, PhotoAnimator, and others, which will help to build a cohesive custom UI with beautiful transition animations.
+There are also other custom classes, such as the `TransitionDelegate`, `PhotoAnimator`, and others, which will help to build a cohesive custom UI with beautiful transition animations.

 |    Class                 | Parent Class                          |